Skip to content

 0.5 / 1

-133. Commitment to respect indigenous and local communities' rights applies to all suppliers?
+139. Commitment to respect Indigenous Peoples' and local communities' rights applies to all suppliers?

-The company's commitment to indigenous and local communities' rights applies to all of its suppliers.
+The company's commitment to Indigenous and local communities rights applies to all of its suppliers.
 However, it does not refer to the UN Declaration/ILO conventions.

-• 134.
-Commitment to respect legal and customary land tenure rights?
+140. Commitment to respect legal and customary land tenure rights?

 This indicator is disabled as the company is only a processor or trader.